xuezzou/Rebuild-My-Professor/Radar-Chart/README.md

 #### Score Calculation & Nomalization

-To normalize the score calculation process later in the web server, we use a random sample of professors.
-We feed the sentences, run the model, and obtain each professors's raw score by averaging every sentence's softmax/probability output.
+To normalize the score calculation process later in the web server, we first select a **random sample** of professors.
+We feed the comments, run the model, and obtain each professors' raw score by **averaging every sentence's softmax/probability output**.
 Here is the distribution of each category from our sample data:

 <img src="./distribution.jpg" alt="drawing" width="500"/>

-We then normalize the score to represent where it lies on the sample distribution. i.e. 80% means the raw score is better than 80% of that of all samples.
+We then normalize the score to represent **where it lies on the sample distribution**. i.e. 80% means the raw score is better than 80% of that of all samples.

 ### Visualization & Web Server

 The web server and visualization code are in the folder ( link here **[Todo @Ao]**).
-We use d3.js for visualization and flask for a simple web server.
-The current site supports comparison of up to 3 professors.
-The flow works like this
+We use **d3.js** for visualization and **flask** for setting up a simple web server.
+The current site supports a comparison of up to *3* professors.
+The flow works like this:

 - E.g. visit URL `http://127.0.0.1:5000/<prof_id>/<prof2_id>`
 - Scrape data from rate my professor site
 - Feed comments into the model
 - Calculate score (normalized)
 - Display Visualization

 **How to run**
 **[Todo @Ao]**